AlexMR2000/Cocktail_Robot_Dashboard/README.md

 ### Overview

 This project provides a management dashboard for the cocktail robot developed by the chair TUM CIT.
-Therefore, a CPEE process is deisgned to orchestrate and simulate various functionalities of the cocktail robot.
-The resulting event logs are persisted in a SQLite database and sent to the dashboard via SSE connection.
+Therefore, a CPEE process is designed to orchestrate and simulate various functionalities of the cocktail robot.
+Further, this documentation provides an overview and detailed descriptions of a Python application that uses Flask for creating a web service and SQLite for database management.
 Please refer to the following graphic for further architectural details of this project:

 ![alt text](https://github.com/AlexMR2000/Cocktail_Dashboard/blob/main/docs/Cocktail_Dashboard_ArchitecturalDesign_Overview.jpg)